 This recipe for a simple Romano pizza is so easy, it is one of the most common pizzas I make.
 As the name suggests, it uses Romano cheese instead of mozzarella.

 You can have this pizza as is, or modify it by adding a bunch of different toppings.
 The concept is simple – a pizza crust, pizza sauce, Romano cheese and some olive oil.
-You can print my recipe below, and if you’d like to join my newsletter you can get more easy Italian recipes as I post them!

 Why Romano Cheese?

 If you’re wondering why Romano cheese in this recipe it’s because there is a misconception that mozzarella is the only cheese for Italian pizza.
 That’s Americanized thinking.

 It will not produce the long strands of cheese either.